cmu-delphi/delphi-epidata/docs/api/covidcast-signals/indicator-combination.md

 * **Available for:** county, msa, state (see [geography coding docs](../covidcast_geography.md))

-These signals combine Delphi's indicators---*not* including cases and deaths, but including other signals expected to be related to the underlying relate of coronavirus infection---to produce a single indicator.
+These signals combine Delphi's indicators---*not* including cases and deaths, but including other signals expected to be related to the underlying rate of coronavirus infection---to produce a single indicator.

 * `nmf_day_doc_fbc_fbs_ght`: This signal uses a rank-1 approximation, from a